Goksi/PteroBot/README.md

 PteroBot is simple discord bot utilizing pterodactyl api made using [JDA](https://github.com/DV8FromTheWorld/JDA) and [Pterodactyl4J](https://github.com/mattmalec/Pterodactyl4J).
 ## First time running
 You run this bot like any other Java application, simple `java -jar PteroBot.jar`.
-On first startup you will be asked for some basic information that bot require to function normally.
+On first startup you will be asked for some basic information that bot requires to function normally.

 ![Setup](https://media.discordapp.net/attachments/976766831182368768/1033771478870663228/unknown.png)